Desmond Douglas

 Desmond Douglas MBE (born 20 July 1955 in Jamaica) is a British table tennis player.
 He lived and was brought up in the area of Handsworth, Birmingham, West Midlands.
 He was an attacking, left-handed, player, notable for his scissor jump smash.
 He was famous for his use of close to the table blocks on the backhand side, mixing pace with powerful topspin from his forehand side.

 Douglas was 11 times English Table Tennis champion, who peaked at equal World No. 7 and European No. 3.
 He represented Great Britain at the 1988 Seoul Olympics, in both the singles and the doubles, where he was partnered by Sky Andrew.
-Douglas played professionally in The West German Bundesliga for eight years, between 1977-1985.
+Douglas played professionally in The West German Bundesliga for eight years, between 1977 and 1985.